mixonic/rfcs/text/0000-glimmer-component.md

 Glimmer components can still be invoked using curly syntax!
 This is important for easy compatibility, and it may be desirable for some kinds of components to always be used via curlies (particularly components that are providing control flow behaviors like `liquid-if` or custom forms of `#each`).

 When invoked in curly syntax, you get only arguments, not attributes (since we can't distinguish the two).
 Your bindings are still one-way.
 TODO: am I missing any edge cases here?
-Is there a reason to make component authors explicitly declare which invocatio syntax they support?
+Is there a reason to make component authors explicitly declare which invocation syntax they support?

 ## Template Definition Syntax